 Will it work with my model of pole?

 Most likely yes!
-But you’d be wise to check the fit page to be sure.
+But you might check the fit page if you want to be 100% sure.

 Will this keep me safe in the backcountry?